 The Y axis (vertical) represents the proportion of each occupation that could be automated, based on the activities that make up that role.
 In other words, its technical automation potential.

-As the chart shows, the McKinsey Global Institute study found that while less than 5 per cent of occupations are fully automatable, 60 per cent of all occupations have at least 30 per cent technically automatable activities (McKinsey Global Institute, 2017).
+As the chart shows, the McKinsey Global Institute study found that while less than five per cent of occupations are fully automatable, 60 per cent of all occupations have at least 30 per cent technically automatable activities (McKinsey Global Institute, 2017).

 The study also looked at possible technology adoption scenarios.
 The modelling produced significantly different results.